Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_17_positioning/quiz.md

    - C. Header will scroll with page
    - D. Header will disappear

+**Answer: B**

+Fixed elements are removed from normal flow, so content starts at the top and gets hidden under the header.
+Add `padding-top: 60px;` to body to fix this.

 7. What's the difference between `position: absolute;` and `position: relative;`?
    - A. They're the same
    - B. Absolute removes element from flow, relative keeps space
    - C. Relative removes element from flow, absolute keeps space
    - D. Absolute works with `top`, relative doesn't

+**Answer: B**

+`absolute` removes the element from flow (other elements behave as if it doesn't exist). `relative` keeps its space in the flow.

 8. When does `z-index` work?
    - A. On any element